 Spat/Sublegal/Legal: while I understand some of the data is only available in bins, I still suspect the huge events noted in time period 2,4,and 6 probably represent true spat (<5-10 mm) and not juveniles.

+Yes, that’s why I keep the data in the bins or calculate the counts to fit into these bins.
+Most of those spat are about 5-10mm yes.

 I don’t have an easy answer to what I’d do differently, but that data is so extreme it has to affect estimates of abundance and the shape of the curves.

+It does, and that is accounted for in the dispersion factor.
+The models aren’t great fit, but, they do a pretty good job.
+I had to flip to TMB to get convergence, and the dispersion factors are high, but they fit.
+I can do a type of power analyses to check convergence too.

 Not my area of expertise but some of the analyses I’ve seen lately suggest an analyst should use extreme caution and have an intimate understanding of data sets before combining.

+Agree.
+I’ve done everything I can to be familiar with the datasets.
+I have an extensive history of work in AB and have spent a lot of time with FDEP staff on this.
+I’ve reviewed the FDEP and FWC reports.
+And I wrote the propoal for NFWF.
+I’ve offered a couple of times to meet with FWC staff in Apalach without response.

 I’m not sure it’s possible.
 Unfortunately, I’m also not sure there sufficient data to look at trends without combining data sets.
 So I don’t have great recommendations for how to do this.

+As you can see I also do the analyses “by project”.
+So those are just raw data plots.
+Which suggest limited to no response in the most recent years.

 Time periods: My feeling is the analysis of time-since-cultching is probably more important.
 I don’t fully understand the analyses as written based on time period -vs- time-since-cultch nor why the analyses cannot just use month and months-since-cultching instead of creating a categorical summer/winter variable.

+I think others in FWC share this same opinion, but I don’t understand why.
+I would like to talk more about this.
+It seems the goal is to grow legal oysters, not just spat.

 Cultching: there is in fact data on clutching from 1970-2009 in the GSMFC report.
 There is some data available from prior to 1970 suggesting FL has culched as long as FL has had an oyster industry.

+Yes, I touched on this in the 2015 “Curious Case” paper, but I don’t have live oyster counts from the older time periods.
+I have some other things I’m working on related to shell removals vs. cultching effort.
+I’ll share them with you when I have finished.

 In the early 1900’s, this would have been primarily a requirement that leases add cultch, but last time I asked Portia could not locate those records.
 It is entirely possibly the switch to fossil shell and then limestone is not working as well as processed shell, dredged oyster, or dredged clam.
 I just don’t feel this is examined nor the history of clutching in the analyses as written.
 One possibility is that part of what is required for a fishery is consistent clutching.

+I think for the fishery to be sustainable you can’t be in a negative shell budget.